Bealby/magnet-fishing/README.md

 - For `Accordion` cards displayed on Catch Log, ensure each can be deleted when the `Delete` icon is clicked.
 - Ensure delete icon hovers dark red.
-- For each `Accordion` card, click on the `Edit` icon and ensure it directs you you to `edit_catch_log.html`.
+- For each `Accordion` card, click on the `Edit` icon and ensure it directs you to `edit_catch_log.html`.
 - Ensure `Edit` icon hovers grey.
 - Ensure `Edit` page has fields filled in from data shown in Catch Log page.